 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are using the medication without consulting your doctor.

 This medication must be used for the full duration of treatment, even if you start to feel better.
-This will reduce the chance of the infection returning.
+This will reduce the chance of the infection returning and becoming more difficult to get rid of.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, administer it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.